OlliMeeco/meecodocs/issue-credentials.md

 **Request**

 * type – Encryption algorythm
-* private key - from the contolled assymetic keypair
+* private key - from the issuers's contolled assymetic keypair

 **Responses**
-A signed credential JSON format with:
+A signed credential JSON format including:
 * created – timestamp of the signature
 * verificationMethod - location of the public key
 * signature data - the value that can be verified using the public key